Uganda’s Mountain Gorillas

 Visiting Wild Mountain Gorillas in Uganda’s Mgahinga National Park

-Our excitement was electrifying.
-I could barely contain myself.
-Our guides and scouts, clad with AK-47’s, met us in the reception hall.
-Besides Valerie and myself there were five other guests from as many continents.
-We were in Uganda’s Mgahinga National Park, a small but beautiful park that quietly exists in the shadow of its more famous cousin Bwindi National Park.
+I could barely contain my excitement.
+Our team of guides and scouts, all clad with AK-47’s, met us in a small reception hall.
+There were five other guests here to explore Uganda’s Mgahinga National Park.
+It is small but beautiful refuge not far from its more famous cousin Bwindi National Park.

 “Hello everyone!”
-Our guide exclaims.
-She is young, maybe 25 years old, and only about 5 feet tall but her presence is commanding.
-Her military fatigues, knee-high mud boots, and large gun make us wonder what we have gotten ourselves into.
+Our guide exclaimed.
+She was young, maybe 25 years old, and only about 5 feet tall.
+Her presence was commanding.
+Her military fatigues were tucked into knee-high mud boots.
+A large gun at her side made us wonder what we had gotten ourselves into.

 “Please look at the wall.
 We will be visiting mountain gorillas today, the largest primates on Earth.
-Specifically, we will visit the Nyakagezi family who are the only habituated gorilla family in Mgahinga National Park” She points to a group of portraits of each individual in the gorilla family we are going to visit.
-“Please, pick one of these gorillas.
-They will be your gorilla of the day, you can can ask me all about them as we trek.
-The trek may be 1 hour or up to 6 hours – so please think of some good questions.”
+Specifically, we will visit the Nyakagezi family who are the only habituated gorilla family in Mgahinga National Park” She points to a group of portraits.
+Every individual gorilla is profiled.
+“Please, pick one.
+This will be your gorilla of the day, you can can ask me all about them as we trek.
+The trek may be 1 hour or up to 6 hours – please think of some good questions.”

-I picked Marc because it was the easiest name on the wall to pronounce.
-Val picked a large silverback, “Rakundo!”
+I picked Marc.
+It was the easiest name on the wall to pronounce.
+Val picked a large silverback named “Rakundo!”

-There are only about 800 mountain gorillas in the world.
-Unlike their cousin the lowland gorilla they cannot survive in captivity.
-The entire world’s population lives in a 40 km by 40 km area made from the corners of three nations: Rwanda, The Congo, and Uganda.
+Only about 800 mountain gorillas exist on earth.
+Unlike their cousin, the lowland gorilla, this mountain variety cannot survive in captivity.
+The entire population lives in a 40 km by 40 km area overlapping the corner of three nations: Rwanda, The Congo, and Uganda.

-Children chased after us.
-“Mzungu!
-Mzungu!”
-They hollered.
-It means white person.
-I pointed my camera at them and they squealed and scattered, leaving a trail giggles as they ran away.
+Children chased after us hollering “Mzungu!
+Mzungu!” as we walked.
+I pointed my camera at them and they squealed and scattered, leaving a trail giggles as they playfully fled.

 “So who is Marc?”
 I asked our guide.